-A pre-student teaching practicum of at least 100 clock hours, normally offered during winter term.
+A pre-student teaching practicum of at least 100 clock hours.
 Work with three age levels: (1) infant and toddler, (2) preprimary, and (3) primary students in two different settings such as rural and urban, and encompassing differing socioeconomic status, ability levels, cultural and linguistic diversity and program types and sponsorship.
-Prerequisites: EDUC2390, EDUC3200, EDUC3310 and admission to the Teacher Education Program.
+Prerequisites: EDUC2390, EDUC3310 and admittance into Teacher Education.
 (Graded on a Pass/Fail basis.)